civiform/docs/docs/contributor-guide/developer-guide/feature-flags.md

 The following process should be used to implement a feature flag, release it in a build, and then remove it once the feature has been used in production.

 1. Create a Github issue using the Feature Flag template that covers the creation and deletion of the feature flag that will guard your feature.
 Ensure it is tied to the appropriate epic so that the issue must be completed before the epic is considered complete.
-2. Create the feature flag in code ([example](https://github.com/civiform/civiform/pull/4435)) and update the issue to mention that the feature flag now exists.
+2. Create the feature flag in code (see "Adding a new flag" below) and update the issue to mention that the feature flag now exists.
 Enable the feature flag in [dev](https://github.com/civiform/civiform/blob/main/server/conf/application.dev.conf).
 Disable the flag for [browser tests](https://github.com/civiform/civiform/blob/main/server/conf/application.dev-browser-tests.conf), since the browser tests will turn the flag on and off inside the tests themselves.
 For the PR that adds the flag, ensure the release notes section describes what this flag is for.
 3. Write your feature and guard it with the flag.
 4. Pass the flag through the deployment system to allow enabling it in staging ([example](https://github.com/civiform/cloud-deploy-infra/commit/9d17356ff1fa1f3a16c97608cc00cbd4c7c11ffe)).
 Soon, this will not be necessary as we will be automatically passing flags through the deployment system.
 5. When the next release is created, ensure information about the release flag is in the email sent for the release.